SiNa88/MAPO/README.md

+# MAPO
+multi-objective IoT application placement

+## Paper Citation
+This project is related to our recent paper available on: https://dl.acm.org/citation.cfm?id=3365892

+## Contributors
+	1.Narges Mehran (PhD Student, Alpen-Adria Universitat Klagenfurt, Austria) 2.Dragi Kimovski (PostDoc, Alpen-Adria Universitat Klagenfurt, Austria)
+	Contact: narges(at)itec.aau.at ; dragi.kimovski(at)aau.at

 This tutorial is just for devices running Debian based OS.
-This project is related to our recent paper available on: https://dl.acm.org/citation.cfm?id=3365892
+## Inputs for Multi-objective optimization algorithm
+Two python codes are provided which prepare the JSON files for the resource configurations and component-based application requirements.
+These JSON files are as input arguements for NSGA-II algorithm executed in jMetal (a framework for multi-objective optimization with metaheuristics).

 ## Experiments

-We had 6 experiments comparing MAPO with FSPP, and EW.
+We had 6 experiments comparing MAPOwith FSPP, and EW.
 We model one component based application, mental health care, in terms of number of CPU instructions, memory, storage and bandwidth that they require.

 ## Testbed devices